p-pavel/scala-typelevel-motivational/README.md

-# Hopefully motivational talk on using Scala as specification language
+# (Hopefully) motivational talk on using Scala as specification language

 The code is in `src` folder, I will collect it heare as text.

 This is work in progress intended to be finished today, 2024-06-28, so if you are interested, check the page periodically.

+I started my journey with softare engineering ~30 years ago, professionally worked with C, C++, Java, Smalltalk, Python, Haskell, Agda, Scala and more.
+I currently see the microservice catastrophe marching and the rise of ancient evil like Go.

 My interests include: